 Wolfson College Choir

 Wolfson College Choir (photo Lucy Wilson) is conducted by Lyn Alcántara, Director of Music.
-She is a member of the BBC Singers and singing teacher to the choristers of King's College Choir & Sidney Sussex Chapel Choir.
-She also teaches on the MMus in Choral Studies course at the Faculty of Music and teaches singing to Choral Scholars across the university.
-One of her private pupils recently won BBC Radio 2 Young Chorister of the Year.
+She was a member of the BBC Singers for almost a quarter of a century, and was recently appointed as coordinator and Vocal Pathway leader of the newly expanded MMus in Choral Studies at the Faculty of Music.
+She is singing teacher to the choristers of King's College Choir & Sidney Sussex Chapel Choir, and teaches singing to Choral Scholars across the university.
+One of her private pupils won the 2015-16 BBC Radio 2 Young Chorister of the Year.
 She is the founder and conductor of King's Junior Voices a local community children's choir and music charity.

 Wolfson Choir is a mixed choir which draws its membership from across the College community.
 All College members are welcome to attend.
 There are no auditions for college members, but enthusiasm, commitment and a basic ability to sing in tune are expected.
 There is a short vocal assessment once new singers have served one term to assess whether a singer should continue in the choir.